Reviaco/Reviaco-OS/System/JS/Polymer/platinum-https-redirect/README.md

 ##&lt;platinum-https-redirect&gt;

-The `<platinum-https-redirect>` element redirects the current page to HTTPS, unless the page is loaded from a web server running on `reviaco.os`.
+The `<platinum-https-redirect>` element redirects the current page to HTTPS, unless the page is loaded from a web server running on `localhost`.

 Using [HTTP Strict Transport Security](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) (HSTS) can be used to enforce HTTPS for an entire